SHU95/engineer-omikuji/README.md

 This tool is a LINEBot created based on the theme of the Winter Hackathon.

 # Demo
-↓QR Code of this LINE Bot
+QR Code of this LINE Bot:
 https://qr-official.line.me/sid/L/235gtgug.png

 # Usage